-While not as great a historian as C Hill but still a force to be reckoned with.
+While not as good a historian as C Hill but still a force to be reckoned with.
 Manning’s concentration on the “Middling sort” is to be welcomed As Jim Holstun whose essay on Manning is worth a look said “Manning’s work puts English workers at the very centre of the English Revolution as innovative political actors and theorists in their own right.
 His approach contrasts strongly with the usual somnambulist turn to ruling class initiative and frequently inverts its causal sequence”.

 David Underdown does subscribe in his own way to a view that a long-term study of the revolution was necessary but not through any Marxist prism but on the grounds on a moral basis and of cultural differences.

 To quote one blogger “David Underdown rejects the English Revolution, finding three revolutions rather than one: a moderate constitutional revolution in 1641, a violent republican revolution in 1648-9, and a failed democratic revolution.
 This raises the question of whether failed attempts at revolution count as revolutions, something which doesn’t seem to have been discussed very much.
 Underdown finds that even the violent republican revolution was limited and that the patriarchal order survived.
 He argues that the revolution was a moral battle between two cultures (something he expanded on in Revel, Riot, and Rebellion, which I haven’t posted about yet).
 Like Morrill, he sees the ultimate outcome as a more secular society in which religion became more of a personal matter”.

 Outside of a study of the Holocaust, no debate has caused such historical heat.
 “The Debate over the English Revolution” has been transformed out of all recognition during the past thirty years or so,” says Underdown.
 I would agree with him.Underdown acknowledges that he was writing under difficulty conditions.
 The assault by the revisionists of in one form or another has “denied that there was no revolution in the 1640s and certainly not one with deep, long-term social and economic causes.”